Head of Brand & Content

 With this set-up, your management team could align their KPI around overall profitability, keep inter-departmental cooperation running smoothly, and find new opportunities for growth more easily than ever before.

-With platforms like Facebook and Google constantly improving their dynamic offerings and algorithms, marketers can usually see a performance boost just from pouring budget into one of those algorithmic black boxes.
+With platforms like Meta and Google constantly improving their dynamic offerings and algorithms, marketers can usually see a performance boost just from pouring budget into one of those algorithmic black boxes.

 Unfortunately, the black box doesn’t provide any visibility into how each product is actually performing, and it doesn’t provide any visibility into how many impressions are going to each product.
-Which is why many marketers don’t realise that 50% of their impressions may be going to just 1% of their catalog.
+Which is why many marketers don’t realise that 80% of their impressions may be going to just 5% of their catalogue.

 The percentage of total ad spend going toward dynamic promotion over static has been increasing year-over-year since 2015.
 It’s likely that 50% of your total budget is used on dynamic ads right now.

-So if 50% of that is going to just 1% of your catalog (and you don’t even know which 1%), that’s a problem.
+So if 80% of that is going to just 5% of your catalogue (and you don’t even know which 5%), that’s a problem.

 First off, wow.
-Second, you might not even have enough API calls to download all the products you need, as Facebook only allows for 200 API calls an hour.
+Second, you might not even have enough API calls to download all the products you need, as Meta only allows for 200 API calls an hour.

 Third, in order to build something like this you need to ensure your team has the following skill-sets: